 - Ductwork quality and age.

-- How many windows your home has and the style, since expansive or picture windows can be less efficient.
+- How many windows your house has and the style, as big or picture windows may be less efficient.

-- If your residence gets more sun or shade.
+- If your home gets more sun or shade.

 - Insulation quality and depth.